rd003/BookShoppingCart-Mvc/README.md

 ## Tools I have used and their alternative

-- Visual Studio 2022 (Alternatives (.NET SDK + VS Code or .NET SDK + JetBrains Rider)
+- Visual Studio 2022 (Alternatives : .NET SDK + VS Code or .NET SDK + JetBrains Rider)
-- Microsoft Sql Server Management Studio (Alternative Azure data studio or you can just execute sql from terminal)
+- Microsoft Sql Server Management Studio (Alternative : Azure data studio / mssql extension for vscode)

 Note: Every tool and tech is free for personal use.